Sunak condemns SNP’s record as he vows to ‘deliver what I promise’

 He said: “I think that is where all of us can demonstrate to the people of Scotland what we are doing to help people.

-“At the beginning of the year I set out five priorities: to half inflation; grow the economy; reduce debt; cut waiting lists; and to stop the boats.
+“At the beginning of the year I set out five priorities: to halve inflation; grow the economy; reduce debt; cut waiting lists; and to stop the boats.

 “I know we can move forward and make sure those things happen.